 There exist truths in each of these statements.
 AND, like it or not, we are a community.
 A GLOBAL community.
 The hippies have been saying it for a long time now, “Think globally, act locally.”
 “Your healing is my healing.”
 And it’s TRUE!
 If you’re not doing OK, yes, take care of yourself.
 Please!
 Do it for yourself, and also for me, for your children, and for the rest of your community.
 Do it because we are all in this together.
 Do it because, if you are well, you are able to participate.
 If you cannot find a place inside of you that believes you are worthy, find a place outside of you where you can be of service.
 THIS is also self-care.
 This is what it means to belong or to be a part of something.
 THIS is the vital piece of healing that your autonomy didn’t tell you would keep you sick.
 It is healthy to need someone.
 It is healthy to be needed.
 It is also healthy to say no, I can’t help this time.
 It’s important to check in with your own innate wisdom and be responsible to yourself.
 Let’s just not get stuck in the same draining, selfish, or disempowering pattern.

 I am a GUEST here.
-The local economy on this third-world island, primarily funded by the tourist dollar, is crashing hard and fast.
+The local economy in this third-world island, primarily funded by the tourist dollar, is crashing hard and fast.
 More than they seem to worry about getting sick, locals are scared they won’t be able to feed their family much longer.
 They desperately want life to go back to normal as quickly as possible.
 Now, I am a free adult who has almost infinite choice.
 I’m not 15.
 I don’t need to prove my sovereignty to myself or anyone else with any sort of petulant rebellion.
 The request of my neighbors for me to ‘please wear a mask‘ and ‘please don’t gather in public places‘ is not an attack on me or any of us.
 It’s not a fight.
 It’s a communal effort, believe in its efficiency or not.
 Doesn’t matter.
 What matters is that my Balinese neighbors feel more comfortable if I wear a mask.
 They feel more comfortable driving by the local cafe and NOT seeing it packed with white folks.
 So, I wear one.
-And I’m not at cafes (yes, here in Bali some cafes and restaurants are still open and packed).
+And I’m not at cafes (yes, here in Bali many cafes and restaurants are still open and packed).
 Regardless of what I or anyone else believes might be the True Evil behind Covid, my Balinese neighbors believe that if we all wear masks, keep our social distance, & grease up with sanitizer, that life might go back to normal a bit sooner.
 So I wear my mask, keep my social distance, and grease up with sanitizer.
 Because their comfort means something to me.
 I wear my mask like a flag that says “I’m with you.
 I’m on Team Bali”.
 I am blessed not to be in fear.
 I wear my mask to comfort those who are.
 Doesn’t matter what my opinions are on microchips or Bill Gates, 5G, how contagious Corona is, whether or not we’re being controlled by The Man, or how effective or bullshit any of these protective measures might be… that’s not what this about to me at all.
 It’s about being a healing balm vs a thorn, it’s about participating in COMMUNITY.
-My desire to comfort my neighbor supersedes my need to fight for my right not to wear a stupid mask or meet my friends in a public cafe for coffee.
+My desire to comfort my neighbor supersedes my need to fight for my right not to wear a mask or meet my friends in a public cafe for coffee.
 My sense of freedom is not that fragile.